naterock/dataviz/README.md

 # dataviz
-various scripts for creating data visualizations
+various scripts for creating data visualizations. mostly for reference.